 Most narcissistic people don’t know who they indeed are, so they go around stealing others qualities and passing them off as their own.

-The idealisation stage and the above tactics plus many more.
-Open up our attachment system, and this is developed in early childhood with our primary caregivers.
+The idealisation stage and the above tactics, plus many more.
+Open up our attachment system, which is developed in early childhood with our primary caregivers.
 The attachment system, if developed, opens our ability to attach to another on an emotional and physical level.
 When you are emotionally connected to someone, it becomes harder just to walk away.

 Somewhere narcissists don’t develop this attachment system, or they lose it, meaning they can simply walk away without a care.